Steffie Woolhandler

 Stephanie Joan "Steffie" Woolhandler (born 1950 or 1951 in Shreveport, Louisiana) is an American primary care physician and medical researcher.
-An advocate for single-payer health insurance in the United States, she is a co-founder and board member of Physicians for a National Health Program.
+An advocate for single-payer health insurance in the United States, she is a co-founder and board member of Physicians for a National Health Program (PNHP).

 She is Distinguished Professor of Public Health and Health Policy at the CUNY School of Public Health at Hunter College and an adjunct clinical professor at the Albert Einstein College of Medicine.

 She is also a lecturer in medicine at Harvard Medical School, where she formerly co-directed the general internal medicine internship program.